Diagnostic Test Kits

 On-site test kits have come a long way.
-Test kits are easy to use and are available for several diseases (viruses, fungi and bacteria) important to floriculture crops.
+Test kits are easy to use and are available for several plant pathogens (viruses, fungi and bacteria) important to floriculture crops.
 Growers should consider stocking up on a few test kits for the spring growing season.
-Test kits will confirm your disease diagnosis, allow you to detect diseases early, provide you the option to treat only when necessary and use the proper management for the disease.
+Test kits will confirm your disease diagnosis, allow you to detect diseases early, provide you the option to treat only when necessary, and use the proper management for the disease.
 As a result you will maintain good crop quality.

-Easy to use ImmunoStrips (dip-stick tests) are available from AgDia to detect viruses such as Impatiens Necrotic Spot Virus (INSV), Calibrachoa Mottle Virus (CbMV), Tobacco Mosaic Virus (TMV), Tomato Spotted Wilt Virus (TSWV),and Cucumber Mosaic Virus CMV) to name a few.
-There is also a combination kit for INSV and TSWV.
-Immunostrips are also available for several important bacterial pathogens such as Xanthomonas campestris pv . pelargonii, Ralstonia solanacearum and Clavibacter michaganensis subsp. michiganensis .
+Easy to use ImmunoStrips (dip-stick tests) are available from Agdia to detect viruses such as Impatiens Necrotic Spot Virus (INSV), Calibrachoa Mottle Virus (CbMV), Tobacco Mosaic Virus (TMV), Tomato Spotted Wilt Virus (TSWV),and Cucumber Mosaic Virus CMV) to name a few.
+There is also a combination kit for INSV/TSWV/TMV/CMV.
+Immunostrips are also available for several important bacterial pathogens such as Xanthomonas campestris pv . pelargonii, Ralstonia solanacearum and Clavibacter michaganensis subsp. michiganensis.

 How Test Kits Work

-Each company has kits that are used a little differently, however the same principal applies.
-Tests are based on antibodies that are designed to recognize antigens specific to each pathogen (ie. INSV).
+Each company's kits are used a little differently, but the same principles apply.
+Tests are based on antibodies that are designed to recognize antigens specific to each pathogen.
 Any antigen present in the plant sample is extracted by grinding in the extraction solution.
-The extracted antigen is then allowed to react with antibodies that capture specific antigens (when present).
+The extracted antigen then reacts with antibodies in the test strip that capture specific antigens when they are present.
+A dye in the test strip enables the captured antigen to be visualized.

 Taking Samples for Testing